alshedivat/al-folio/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi!
+Hi there!
 I am a third year Ph.D. student in Agricultural and Applied Economics at the University of Wisconsin - Madison.

 My research focus is in developement economics with particular interest in financial inclusion, agricultural finance, and cultural economics.